Marcel88888/ToDoList/README.md

 * SQLite

 ## Features
-- has a view available at `/ todolist` with the GET method, which returns a JSON list of previously saved" tasks "in the sqlite database.
+- has a view available at `/todolist` with the GET method, which returns a JSON list of previously saved" tasks "in the sqlite database.
 Elements representing a single task have the following structure:
 {
 "id": 6, ID of the job in the database